metallb/metallb/website/content/concepts/layer2.md

 a failover mechanism so that a different node can take over should the current leader node fail for some reason.

-If the leader node fails for some reason, failover is automatic: the old leader's lease times out after 10 seconds, at which point another node becomes the leader and takes over ownership of the service IP.
+If the leader node fails for some reason, failover is automatic: the failed node is detected using [memberlist](https://github.com/hashicorp/memberlist), at which point new nodes take over ownership of the IP addresses from the failed node.

 ## Limitations